vpmedia/AS3toHX/README.md

 ## Notes

-Including some experimental tools:

-* AS3 to JavaScript converter
+Including experimental AS3 to JavaScript converter
-* TexturePacker XML to JSON converter